 Rules the feet and hands

-While Chiron is technically called a minor planet by astronomers, his role in chronic illness is major.
-Chiron is the planet of wounding and healing and if you are sick, you need to pay special attention to him.
+While Chiron is technically called a centaur or minor planet by astronomers, his role in chronic illness is major.
+Chiron is the centaur of wounding and healing and if you are sick, you need to pay special attention to him.
 Challenging Chiron transits (conjunction, square, opposition, quinqunx) can have severe negative effects on the physical body and could signal a major downturn in health.
 Chances are, when you came down with your condition in the first place, Chiron was involved.
 Chiron transits can also signal relapses or exacerbations of chronic illness.

 Even positive Chiron aspects (sextile, trine) can be rough to undergo.
 While they are more likely to indicate physical healing, Chiron’s healing is not exactly a picnic.
 Chiron can heal but only if the illness or wound is fully faced first.
 So it is like a “no pain, no gain” type of situation.
 A boil must be lanced before it can heal, and so sometimes healing hurts at first.
 Sometimes Chiron trines and sextiles can feel as brutal as the squares or oppositions, but healing generally happens faster with the positive aspects.